'Happy as a clam' — Lincoln Police Department's Northeast Team moves into new digs

 "It's a good feeling," he said, more seriously.
 "I think I need to get settled in here and then get back into the community, but I think it's gonna be a really good thing.
 (I think) it's gonna be a positive thing for the community, I really do."

-Lincoln's 911 dispatch center, which the city shares with Lancaster County, will also move in at 5201 R St. when renovations to the western half of the building are finished and the electrical panel the city has been waiting on arrives.
+Lincoln's 911 dispatch center, which the city shares with Lancaster County, will also move into the new building, when work on the western half of the building is finished and the electrical panel the city has been waiting on arrives.

 Jackson said the city's decision to combine the Northeast Station and dispatch center into one project was an act of "good stewardship" from city leaders.